alessandrowb/WoboStaff/README.md

 3) Store a cached copy of the images (DONE)

-4) Search field to filter the list of users
+4) Search field to filter the list of users (DONE)

 5) When clicking on a specific user, open a new screen with more details (maybe allow to send a message)